-Consistency: Like other properties along this block of Harbor Boulevard, the subject property is located near existing residential development (across Peterson Place).
-As conditioned, the proposed use would be required to control odor, noise, limit trash enclosure access, have limited hours of operation, and have a security guard on site at all times to ensure compatibility between uses.
+Consistency: Like many other properties along Newport Boulevard, the subject property is located adjacent to residential uses.
+As conditioned, the proposed use would be required to control odor, noise, limit trash enclosure access, lock the vehicle gate after business hours, and provide adequate security and parking lot monitoring to ensure compatibility between the proposed use and the adjacent mobile home park.

-Policy N-2.9: Limit hours and/or attenuation of commercial/entertainment operations adjacent to resident and other noise sensitive uses in order to minimize excessive noise to these receptors.
+Policy N-2.9: Limit hours and/or attenuation of commercial/entertainment operations adjacent to residential and other noise sensitive uses in order to minimize excessive noise to these receptors.

-Consistency: The nearest residential building is approximately 270 feet from the proposed storefront.
-Conditions of approval requiring 24-hour onsite security, parking lot monitoring, signage regarding noise, limiting the hours of operation from 9:00 AM to 9:00 PM, and limiting the hours the exterior trash enclosure can be used to 8:00 AM and 8:00 PM are intended to ensure compatibility between the proposed use and residential uses.
+Consistency: With the proposed storefront use, parking lot activity and associated noise could be greater than past operations.
+Conditions of approval requiring 24-hour onsite security, parking lot monitoring, signage regarding noise, and limiting the hours the exterior trash enclosure can be used are intended to ensure compatibility between the proposed use and adjacent residences.